demisto/content/Packs/Tenable_io/README.md

 ## What does this pack do
 Among other things, this integration enables you to:

+- Initiate vulnerability scans on demand.
 - Manage vulnerabilities scanning including launch, pause and resume scans.
 - Get details about assets.
-- Get scans status.
-- Get scans details.
+- Get scans status and report.
-- Export assets and vulnerabilities.
+- Search and filter assets in Tenable.io based on various criteria.
+- Search and filter vulnerabilities in Tenable.io based on various criteria.